hyperledger/fabric/docs/source/upgrading_your_network_tutorial.rst

           referring to changing the version of a component (for example, going from a v1.0.x binary to a v1.1 binary).
 The term “update,” on the other hand, refers not to versions but to configuration changes, such as updating a channel configuration or a deployment script.
+As there is no data migration, technically speaking, in Fabric, we will not use the term “migration” or “migrate” here.

 Overview
 --------